 Hey, I’ll level with you.
 I don’t like Sonic.
 I own two Sonic shirts and one Sonic mug.
 But I don’t like the games.
 I’m sorry.
 But if I did like the games, this would be the one I like most.
-It improves on the first game in almost every way, and has a vital part in the history of Sega.
-If you like Sonic and haven’t played it, you probably should.
+It improves on the first game in almost every way and has a vital part in the history of Sega.
+If you like Sonic and haven’t played it, it’s a pretty important retro game, so you probably should.

-The other half of the Metroidvania genre (in case you hadn’t realised), Super Metroid was one of the biggest surprises for me when I first started digging into old games.
+The other half of the Metroidvania genre (in case you hadn’t realized), Super Metroid was one of the biggest surprises for me when I first started digging into old games.
 Most of my experiences still felt a little clunky, but I pushed through knowing it would be worth it to see everything.
 But not with Super Metroid.
 It sucked me in, and I was engaged to the very end.
-It’s great, and much better than Metroid Dread…
+It’s great (and much better than Metroid Dread…).

 I used to play sim games for hundreds of hours when I was younger, and one of the many that I love is Roller Coaster Tycoon.
 Putting you in the shoes of a theme park manager, you get to design your own park with custom coasters, manage the staff, and keep your customers happy.
-It’s super entertaining, and something any sim fan will enjoy.
+It’s super entertaining, a must-play retro game classic.